-Despite significant contributions of foreign direct investment to the economies of host countries, market-stealing effect on the domestic enterprises could appear as international capital flow rises.
+Despite significant contributions of foreign direct investment to the economies of the host countries, the market-stealing effect on the domestic enterprises could appear as international capital flow rises.
 Market-stealing effect could be negative to the domestic firms, including the state-owned enterprises (SOEs).
 For Vietnam, both foreign invested firms and SOEs are of interest to the government.
-Hence, the question whether the market-stealing effect on SOEs appears as FDI increases needs to be answered.
-This study provides insights into the market-stealing effect from the market share and labor productivity perspectives with the application of the random effects methods utilizing panel data of more than 4,000 observations of SOEs in Vietnam.
-The market-stealing effect on SOEs in Vietnam in both perspectives of market share and labor productivity is not found as FDI increases.
-The market-stealing effect from the aspect of market share is revealed in two important industries, which are agriculture, forestry and fishing, and manufacturing.
-From the aspect of labor productivity, there is no evidence of this effect for all five industries.
-As the types of SOEs are taken into consideration, the market-stealing effect regarding market size is higher for the SOEs with 100% of state capital than those with less state capital.
-From the labor productivity perspective, that effect does not exist.
+The question of whether the market-stealing effect on SOEs appears as foreign direct investment increases needs to be answered.
+This study provides insights into the market-stealing effect from the market share and labor productivity perspectives using the random effects models with the panel data of more than 4,000 observations of SOEs in Vietnam.
+The market-stealing effect on SOEs in Vietnam is not found in either market share or labor productivity perspective in this analysis.
+From the aspect of market share, this effect is revealed in two important industries, which are agriculture, forestry and fishing (Industry A) and manufacturing (Industry C).
+In addition, the market-stealing effect is higher for the SOEs with 100% of state capital.
+From the labor productivity perspective in this analysis, this effect does not exist.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Foreign direct investment, Market-stealing effect , State-owned enterprises, Vietnam

 Evidence from Venezuela”, American Economic Review, Vol. 89 No. 3, pp. 605 - 618.

 Blomstrom, M., Kokko, A. and Zejan, M. (2000), Foreign direct investment: firm and host country strategies, New York: Palgrave.